gmanio/remote-ppt/readme.md

-NodeJS remote controller application for PPT
+mobile remote controller application for Powerpoint
 =======

 Module for Windows or Mac powerpoint with your NodeJS application.
 Tested with iphone5.